Sophie Nunno-Gorbachev

 How did you come to have an interest in nonwovens?

 I had the opportunity to attend NC State University and study textiles for my undergraduate degree, during which I was introduced to nonwovens as “highly engineered textiles.”
-Through my graduate studies, I was able to see that the nonwovens industry has found a way to channel all aspects of textile production from polymer to fiber to fabric in order to solve some of the greatest challenges on our planet.
-I have had the opportunity to work on nonwoven projects for applications in filtration, medical textiles and apparel, and I was able to see how the nonwoven industry is able to solve complex problems through polymer science, textile engineering, and new product development.
+Through my graduate studies, I saw how the nonwovens industry channels aspects of textile production from polymer to fiber to fabric to solve some of the greatest challenges on our planet.
+I have worked on nonwoven projects for applications in filtration, medical textiles, and apparel; through these experiences, I was able to see how the nonwovens industry solves complex problems using the fields of polymer science, textile engineering, and new product development.

 Why are your research/findings particularly important/compelling for nonwovens applications?

-The objective of my NWI research project is to develop a better understanding surrounding direct-to-textile 3D printing, to investigate 3D-printed structures and prototypes, and to study the interaction between 3D-printed parts and fabric.
+The objective of my NWI research project was to develop a better understanding surrounding direct-to-textile 3D printing, to investigate 3D-printed structures and prototypes, and to study the interaction between 3D-printed parts and fabric.

 Where do you see yourself upon completion of your studies?